This statement covers the South Holland District Council website.

 Any live videos produced by the council will not have captions or a transcript, as these are exempt from the accessibility regulations.

-Tables will be reworked to include row or column headings.
-This work will be completed by December 2020 and will be continually assessed thereafter.
+Tables has been reworked to include row or column headings.
+This work was completed in January 2021 and will be continually assessed thereafter.

-Links aren't clear in contrast to standard text, as such the design of hyperlinks will be updated.
-This work will be completed by December 2020.
+Links aren't clear in contrast to standard text, as such the design of hyperlinks has been updated.
+This work was completed in January 2021.

 A number of empty links have been identified throughout the website.
-These will be removed and appropriate guidance put in place to ensure empty links do not reoccur.
-This work will be completed by December 2020 and will be continually assessed thereafter.
+These have been removed and appropriate guidance put in place to ensure empty links do not reoccur.
+This work was completed in January 2021 and will be continually assessed thereafter.

-Links without sufficient descriptive text exist on the website, making it harder for screen reader users to navigate the site.
+Some links may exist on this website which do not have sufficient descriptive text, making it harder for screen reader users to navigate the site.
 Work to amend any such link text will be completed by March 2021 and will be continually assessed thereafter.

-The colour palette used on the website doesn't support acceptable combinations or contrasts, as such the colour scheme used will be updated.
-This work will be completed by October 2020.
+The colour palette used on the website has been altered to support acceptable combinations and contrasts.
+This work was completed in October 2020.

 PDFs and other documents